Ellison Capers

 Ellison Capers (October 14, 1837 - April 22, 1908) was a Confederate general in the American Civil War, theologian, college professor and administrator from South Carolina.

 Early life

-Capers was the son of a Methodist bishop.
+Capers was the son of Methodist bishop William Capers and his second wife Susan McGill.
 He was born in Charleston, South Carolina, and educated in local schools.
 He graduated from the South Carolina Military Academy (now The Citadel) in 1857; he studied law for a time and then was appointed as a Professor of Mathematics and Rhetoric at SCMA.
 He spent a year teaching mathematics at Mt.
 Zion College in Winnsboro, South Carolina, then returned to his position at SCMA in 1860.